Frederick Whitfield Barrett: Biography

 He was born on 20 June 1875 at the Barrett family home in Ireland, Silver Spring House in Lota Beg townland in County Cork.
-The Barrett family also resided at Hastings House in Barbadoes.
+The Barrett family also resided at Hastings House in Barbados.

 Barrett was in the 15th Hussars and had been a successful steeplechase rider.
 He began polo when his regiment went to India in 1902.

 He competed on the England polo team in the 1914 and 1921 International Polo Cup.
 The English team were victorious in 1914 ending a series of losses.

 He won the Roehampton Trophy for polo in 1919.

 Barrett competed for Great Britain in polo at the 1920 Summer Olympics in Antwerp.
 The British Polo team defeated Spain in the final to win the gold medal.
 He also competed in polo at the 1924 Summer Olympics in Paris where he received the bronze medal.

 On leaving the Army Barrett trained race horses.
 He trained Annandale, owned by Lady Glenapp, to finish third in the 1931 Grand National and to win the Scottish Grand National at Bogside the following month.

 He died on 7 November 1949.